 Most putters in this category contain face balance that resists twisting during your putting stroke to remain square throughout.

-Given these considerations, we determined that the SeeMore FGP Mallet is the overall best center shafted putter on the market.
-While it is not as affordable as a Ray Cook SR595, it is far more inexpensive than a Ping Tyne C, Heppler Piper C, or TaylorMade Truss TB2.
+Given these considerations, we determined that the TaylorMade Truss is the overall best center shafted putter on the market.
+While it is not as affordable as a Ray Cook SR400, it is far more inexpensive than the EvnRoll premium pick.

-Furthermore, the SeeMore FGP Mallet offers superior alignment technology.
-A buttery soft feel, and it is glare resistant for fewer distractions at address.
+Furthermore, the TaylorMade Truss offers superior alignment technology.
+It has a buttery soft feel and is glare resistant for fewer distractions at address.
 Overall, it is a premium product at a mid-range price and is worth considering if you struggle with alignment.

 - The Best Putters Under $100; Our Review Of The Top 5 Available